FACTBOX-U.S. banks tighten COVID-19 precautions as Omicron variant spreads | Business

 FACTBOX-U.S. banks tighten COVID-19 precautions as Omicron variant spreads

-Citigroup Inc The bank is requiring employees in the United States to be vaccinated but is not mandating boosters.
+The bank is requiring employees in the United States to be vaccinated but is not mandating boosters.
 It is providing rapid test kits and encouraging testing for employees going into the office, a source told Reuters.
+Deutsche Bank

 The lender has said it strongly encourages employees to consider getting the COVID-19 vaccine, but does not require it.
 The bank was providing all employees with four hours of paid leave to get the booster shot if eligible.
 The bank also required employees to either document that they are fully vaccinated or get tested regularly.